 Technology was supposed to be the answer to the mountains of paper that go along with managing a business.
-But the digital files can form mountains just as high, or worse–get lost in the seemingly bottomless crevasses of your hard drive.
-Whether it is paper piles or microchip messes, the problem is the same and solving it is essential to the successful, profitable and legal management of your enterprise.
-The solution is to have a Document Management Plan. which is critical to smooth business operations, compliance with laws, protection from litigation risk and maximization of profit margins.
+But the digital files can form mountains just as high, or worse–get lost in the bottomless crevasses of your hard drive.
+Whether it is paper piles or microchip messes, the problem is the same, and solving it is essential to the successful, profitable and legal management of your enterprise.
+The solution is to have a Document Management Plan; which is critical to smooth business operations, compliance with laws, protection from litigation risk and maximization of profit margins.

-can contribute greatly to the overall efficiency of your business.
+Creating a Document Management Plan can contribute greatly to the overall efficiency of your business.
 It can minimize expensive storage space and time.

 Consider designating an administrative assistant, an office manager, or an operations manager, in coordination with an information technology expert, to oversee document management.

-on your federal and state document retention laws and on state statutes of limitations for litigation.
+Consult with an attorney on your federal and state document retention laws and on state statutes of limitations for litigation.
 They differ from state to state.
 Deleting documents before permitted by law may create liability for your business.